siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 This is now completed in Appendix 212 for the static weak-field benchmark set within the adopted symmetric constitutive closure.
 The same closure now recovers redshift, light bending, Shapiro delay, and perihelion precession from one weak-field transport geometry.
-What remains open is the dynamic sector, especially any retained weak-field gravitational-wave interpretation.
+What remains open is the time-dependent radiative sector, especially if any weak-field gravitational-wave language is retained.

 Original goal: